EarlGimenez/emmafrontend/README.md

 npm run lint
 ```

-## Useful files
+## Useful files 📁

 - `App.tsx` — navigation structure and app bootstrap.
 - `app/page.tsx` — Next.js page that renders the native `App` for web.
 - `config/api.ts` — API client and endpoint config.
 - `utils/locationTracking.ts` — location background tracking helpers.

-## Development notes & tips
+## Development notes & tips 💡

 - The navigation structure is implemented with a main Stack navigator and a nested Drawer (`MainAppDrawer`) that contains `Home` and other drawer-accessible screens.
 - Registration is a long linear flow: many screens live under `screens/registration` and are registered as Stack screens in `App.tsx`.
 - Many components are shared between web and native; platform-specific hooks live under `components/` (for example `useClientOnlyValue.*`).
 - Tailwind and Radix primitives are used for UI consistency; check `components/ui/` for patterns to reuse.

-## Contributing
+## Contributing 🤝

 - Open an issue to discuss larger changes.
 - Create feature branches from `master` and open pull requests with a short description and testing notes.

-## License
+## License 📄

 No license file provided in the repository.
 Add a `LICENSE` file if you wish to open-source this project.

 ---

-If you want, I can also:
-- Add a short developer quickstart script (PowerShell task) or GitHub Actions workflow for linting/CI.
-- Create a smaller README per folder (for `screens/`, `components/`) to guide contributors.
+## Expected output 📱

+When the mobile app runs on a device you should expect the following outcomes:

+- ✅ Guided, step-by-step registration with OTP and specialized verification flows (PWD, senior, parental consent).
+- 🏠 Household and family workflows: scan or enter household data, create or lookup a family, then view and manage "My Family" and tracking details.
+- 🆘 Requests & donations: submit requests, follow processing flows, and view your requests history; donors and coordinators can review incoming requests.
+- 🧭 Location-aware behavior: view evacuation centers and details, share location, and (with permission) run background location tracking for monitoring.
+- 👥 Volunteer flows: register, provide experience/background info, and submit applications which can be confirmed in-app.

+These are the intended user-facing behaviors when the app is used on Android or iOS via Expo.

-## Screens overview
+## Screens overview 📋

 This project contains the following screens grouped by feature area (listed by filename):